The Bribery Act 2010 (the Act) applies across the UK. All businesses need to be aware of its requirements which came into effect on 1 July 2011.

-The offences established by the Act are defined very broadly and the Act has significant extra-territorial reach in that it extends to acts or omissions which occur outside of the United Kingdom.
-Specific details about its jurisdiction can be found in the detailed guidance referred to under ‘Ministry of Justice guidance’ below, as well as in the Act itself.
+The offences established by the Act are defined very broadly.
+The Act has significant extra-territorial reach in that it extends to acts/omissions which occur outside of the UK.
+Specific details about its jurisdiction can be found in the detailed guidance referred to under ‘Ministry of Justice guidance’ below.
+As well as in the Act itself.

 What is bribery?

 Bribery is a broad concept.
 In supplementary guidance published alongside the Act, it is very generally defined as ‘giving someone a financial or other advantage to encourage that person to perform their functions or activities improperly or to reward that person for having already done so.
 So this could cover seeking to influence a decision-maker by giving some kind of extra benefit to that decision-maker rather than by what can legitimately be offered as part of a tender process.’